Types of Abandonment

 Constructive Abandonment

-Constructive abandonment is a concept applied when one party, through their actions or behavior, creates conditions that make it impossible or intolerable for another party to continue a contractual or marital relationship.
+Constructive desertion is a concept applied when one party, through their actions or behavior, creates conditions that make it impossible or intolerable for another party to continue a contractual or marital relationship.
 It is not a formal abandonment but may be legally recognized as such, leading to potential legal consequences.

 Defenses Against Abandonment Claims